nileshthummar/Swift/README.md

   generates a grid that has the above properties A and B. The method should output 19 numbers and should determine the way they are laid out.
 Can you efficiently generate a variety of results, in a way that guarantees there is only 1 circle left over?"

+  #AdobeDemoTests.swift : Few Unit Test cases for Demo. we can add more if needed.
 ```

+### Error Handling

+#### for now Errors are printed in log. we can update base on requirement and show to user as needed.

+### Assumption/Notes

+#### Assumed that input with valid 19 Circles. that can can be divided into 6 tiles of 3 adjacent circles (with 1 circle left over).
+#### If valid # of circles < 19, it will return empty tiles and empty grid.
+#### if valid # of circles > 19, it will take valid 19 circles and return 6 tiles of 3 adjacent circles and 1 tile of 1 circle.
+#### we can udpate this logic base on requirement after discussed with the team.
+#### Added few Unit Test for Demo but we can add more if needed.